iamkarsoft/laravel-package-skeleton/README.md

 # Laravel Package Skeleton

-a scaffold for creating laravel apps
+a scaffold for creating laravel packages